Under the Silver Lake: Plot

 The Comic Fan appears to have committed suicide, but his home surveillance footage reveals a visit from the Owl's Kiss.
 Taking the cereal box, Sam is brought to a chess party, where he forces the band's frontman to admit that some of his songs were provided by the mysterious songwriter.
 Balloon Girl and her fellow Shooting Stars lead Sam to the elderly Songwriter, who claims to have ghostwritten history's most popular music, encoded with hidden messages.
 The Songwriter shoots at Sam when he demands to know who paid him, and Sam beats him to death with Kurt Cobain's guitar.

 Stalked by the Owl's Kiss, Sam is spared when his landlord arrives with a sheriff's deputy, giving him one more day before eviction.
 Following a coyote to another party, Sam meets Millicent Sevence, swimming together in Silver Lake Reservoir.
-Giving him a bracelet matching Sarah's, Millicent is fatally shot in a pose eerily similar to Sam's favorite vintage Playboy cover.
+Giving him a bracelet matching Sarah's, Millicent is fatally shot and sinks underwater in a pose eerily similar to Sam's favorite vintage Playboy cover.
 Sam realizes the bracelet is engraved with chess moves, using them to plot coordinates on a Nintendo Power diagram and overlaying the map from the cereal box to reveal an off-the-grid location in the Hollywood Hills.

 There, Sam finds the stranger, Troy, and her two friends with a man, who offers him tea and explains that throughout history, wealthy men like him have sealed themselves with three wives in elaborate tombs, including the underground shelter, in order for their souls to "ascend" to another domain.
 Sarah and her roommates were Sevence's wives, having faked their deaths and already been sealed underground.
 Speaking with Sam by video phone, Sarah is at peace with her fate.
 Drugged by the tea, Sam is interrogated by the Homeless King, who is annoyed by dog biscuits in his pocket, but lets him go.

 Returning home, Sam has sex with his topless neighbor, whose parrot repeats an incomprehensible word.
 From her balcony, Sam watches as his landlord and the deputy enter his apartment to evict him, discovering a wall painted with the "stay quiet" symbol.

 Production

 Casting and preproduction

 In May 2016, David Robert Mitchell was announced to be writing and directing the film with Andrew Garfield and Dakota Johnson starring.
 Michael De Luca, Adele Romanski, Jake Weiner, and Chris Bender were also announced as producers.
 In October 2016, Riley Keough replaced Johnson and Topher Grace also joined the cast of the film.
 In November 2016, Zosia Mamet, Laura-Leigh, Jimmi Simpson, Patrick Fischler, Luke Baines, Callie Hernandez, Riki Lindhome and Don McManus joined the cast.
-Composer Disasterpeace, who provided the original score for Mitchell's previous film It Follows, returned to write the music.